Discrete-time thermodynamic speed limit: Numerical verification

 where the transition probability matrix is given by

 with the time interval $\Delta t = t_1 - t_0$.
 Equation~\eqref{eq:ex1_discrete_eq} serves as the equation of motion for our discrete-time process.

-Figure~\ref{fig:onestep} shows the plot of time-reserved and time-backward EPs with respect to the total dynamical activity.
-Note that the $x$ and $y$ axes of the plot are scaled by the total variation distance.
+Figure~\ref{fig:onestep} shows the plot of time-reversed and time-backward EPs with respect to the total dynamical activity.
+The data were generated from the one-step relaxation process of the two-state system.
+Note that the $x$ and $y$ axes of the plot are scaled by the total variation distance for each point.
 The parameters $N = T = \mu = 1$ are used for this plot.
 The initial probabilities are parameterized as $P_0(t_0)= g$ and $P_1(t_0) = 1-g$.
 By choosing various values of $g$, $E_1$ and $\Delta t$, we evaluate the scaled EPs and $A_{\rm tot}$.
-The plot demonstrates that time-reversed EP saturates to the speed limit bound estimated from $h(x)= h_{\rm sym}(x)$.
+The plot demonstrates that time-reversed EP saturates to the speed limit bound.
 This verifies the saturation condition discussed in Sec.~\ref{sec:saturation}.
-On the other hand, time-backward EP violates the bound.
+On the other hand, the results for time-backward EP, represented by red cross symbols, are located below the bound, indicating that time-backward EP violates Eq.~\eqref{ineq:TwoPoint_SpeedLimit_rev_EP}.

+To verify Eq.~\eqref{eq:step_bound}, we also calculate the lower bounds in $N$-step relaxation processes for $1\leq N\leq 7$.
+Figure~\ref{fig:Nstep_bound} shows the results, illustrating that for $N=1$, the time-reversed EP bound exactly matches $N$, in agreement with theoretical predictions.
+For $N\leq2$, the time-backward EP bound, obtained by replacing $\tilde{\Sigma}$ with $\Sigma$, occasionally exceeds $N$, indicating a violation of the conventional speed limit.
+However, such violations become rare for $N>2$.
+This observation arises because, in most processes, the time-reversed EP bound lies quite below $N$.
+Only in slowly evolving processes, the time-reversed EP bound closely approaches $N$, but in this case $\Delta \Sigma'$ is too small to induce a violation.